nacho692/pa-dlna-chromecast/docs/source/configuration.rst

   *args*
     The arguments of the encoder program's command line.
-The encoder's specific option, such as bitrate for example, are ignored when this option is overriden in the ``pa-dlna.conf`` file.
+The encoder's specific options, such as bitrate for example, are ignored when this option is overriden in the ``pa-dlna.conf`` file.

   *channels*